 Careful of Cost

-The same can be said of costing estimates across the board – they are notoriously difficult to compute and almost always contain some suspect estimations.
+The same can be said of costing estimates across the board; they are notoriously difficult to compute and almost always contain some suspect estimations.

-If a figure is quoted as a percentage and only as a percentage, you should be wondering whether it’s because giving the actual numbers would tell a different story.
-For instance, if you look at the sales of vinyl records, they show a trend of decreasing for years, until recently when there has been somewhat of a resurgence.
-If you want to paint this in a certain light, you need only give the percentage increase in sales during this renaissance, which is around 1900% - but in their decline their sales fell from around 90 million per year to less than 1 million – that’s about a 90% drop.
-After the new wave of vinyl buying, the annual sales are around 4 million.
-The actual numbers tell a very different story to the percentages.
+If a figure is quoted as a percentage and only as a percentage, it’s worth considering whether giving the underlying figures would tell a different story.
+For instance, if you look at the sales of vinyl records, they show a trend of decreasing for years, until recently when there has been somewhat of a resurgence in popularity.
+If you want to paint this in a certain light, you need only give the percentage increase in sales during this renaissance, which is around 1900% - but in their decline sales fell from around 90 million per annum to less than one million; about a 90% drop.
+After the new wave of vinyl buying, the annual sales are around four million.
+Actual sales figures tell a very different story to the percentages.

 Big Numbers Overwhelm

 It is incredibly difficult to really get to grips with big numbers.
 The annual output of the UK’s economy is a little over £2 trillion – two trillion!
 It’s hard for a person to really conceptualise how much money that is.
 This makes it quite easy to obfuscate the reality behind the numbers when they get larger than a person can easily get to grips with.
 The most helpful way to approach really big numbers is to contextualise them, which is why you see a lot of things being compared to the size of Wales – it means more to most people than saying ‘21,000 square kilometres’.
 Dividing something by some other relevant number may also help, which is why government spending is often expressed as being ‘per capita’ or similar.
 Remembering a few key ‘big numbers’ can also be useful, such as the population of the UK, or the distance from Earth to the Moon (239,000 miles, in case you’re wondering!).